toshi0607/Go-FAQ-Japanese-Edition/original.md

 is typical in garbage-collected languages.
 A careful programmer can reduce the garbage collection overhead dramatically by using the language well;
 see the article about
-[profiling\
-Go programs](https://blog.golang.org/2011/06/profiling-go-programs.html) for a worked example, including a demonstration of Go's profiling tools.